saracrz/things-i-learn/beginning-javascript.md

 - .find()
   - will find **only one item** in the array and return it.
   - returns the actual item that you want.

+-.reduce()
+  - accepts 2 parameters (accumulator, currentValue)
+  - We can add a 0 as a parameter too to start counting on 0.